jf647/chef-gen-flavors/README.md

 (because everything in the Chef ecosystem has to have foodie names)

 * Flavor - a type of template.
 Provided by a plugin in the namespace `ChefGen::Flavor::`.
 Flavors can be distributed as ruby gems inside or outside of your organization.
 * Snippet - a small piece of a code_generator cookbook that flavors can compose together to avoid repeating themselves.
-Nominally provided by a module in the namespace `ChefGen::Snippet::`, but can be defined in any module.  chef-gen-template comes with several common snippets, but you can create your own and package them as standalone gems or as part of a flavor gem
+Nominally provided by a module in the namespace `ChefGen::Snippet::`, but can be defined in any module.  chef-gen-flavors comes with several common snippets, but you can create your own and package them as standalone gems or as part of a flavor gem

 ## FLAVORS